How to Contact Your Representative About Public School Funding

 Find your representatives

 Enter your ZIP code in RepReach to find your House rep and both Senators with direct phone numbers.
-School funding bills move through both chambers.

 2